IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 customers & products

-Other businesses and corporate
+other businesses and corporate

 For information on significant estimates and judgements made in relation to impairments see Impairment of property, plant and equipment, intangible assets and goodwill in Note 1.